 “If a company that literally revolves around keeping kids away from adults’ legal marijuana and pharmaceutical prescriptions falls into the crosshairs of the federal government, then the entire cannabis industry is vulnerable,” said Stone.
 “Let’s work together to prevent heavy-handed enforcement like this from upending the legal livelihoods of other hard-working business people.”

-STASHLOGIX makes thoughtful, secure and discreet personal travel and storage cases designed to keep pharmaceuticals, medications and valuables out of reach of kids, pets, or snoops.
+STASHLOGIX makes thoughtful, secure and discreet personal travel and storage cases designed to keep pharmaceuticals, medications and valuables out of reach of kids, pets, or snoops and are perfect to pack in your PNW waterproof backpack for long trips.
 Our patented storage cases with integrated combination locks set the standard for personal security for ourselves and those around us.